Abasi Guitars: Design, execution + renderings

-Helping an artist fulfill his vision for a signature model guitar yielded outstanding results.
+Working with an artist to fulfill his vision of a signature model guitar yielded outstanding results.

 In 2014, a conversation with guitarist Tosin Abasi turned to an idea he had for his own signature guitar.
 Upon showing me a sketch of a design he had conceived, I offered to help him draw up his original design to help pull the development process along.